brunoeiterer/CV/BrunoEitererCVDesktopApp/BrunoEitererCV/README.md

 git clone https://github.com/brunoeiterer/CV.git
 ```
 - Open the solution in Visual Studio
-- Either run the unpackaged build for `BrunoEitererCV`, or use the publish profile in both projects to generate the final output
+- Run the unpackaged build

+## Publishing
+- Open the solution in Visual Studio and use the provided publishing profile in Build -> Publish.
+This should be published together with the Executor project.

 ## License